 Paw Paws

-Paw paws are the lush, tropical-tasting relatives of cherimoyas and soursops, and they grow in temperate forests.
+Paw paws are the decadent, tropical-tasting relatives of cherimoyas and soursops, and they grow in temperate forests.
 Their flavor dances somewhere between banana, mango, and melon, and their rich golden pulp is full of vitamins, minerals, and a unique kind of sweetness that feels like a gift from the understory.

 Harvesting & Handling Paw Paws Safely

 In my early days foraging for paw paws, I cherished every bit so much that I’d peel pulp off the seeds with a butter knife, refusing to waste a drop.
-It was slow, sticky work — a kind of fruit meditation — but it’s not a method I recommend anymore.
+It was slow, sticky work — a kind of fruit meditation — but it’s not a method I recommend.

 Straining paw paw pulp from the seeds using a spatula and a colander